mozzius/graysky/apps/nextjs/src/posts/2023-10-17-getting-started-atproto.md

 ### Display replies

 A little tricker, but `agent.getPostThread()` returns all the post's replies in a recursive data structure.
 You can use this to display the replies to a post.
 Same applies to a post's parents, if it itself is a reply.
-Link them all together to let you browse through a post!
+Link them all together to let you browse through a thread!

 ### View a user's profile